nasa-jpl/ION-DTN/gh-pages/docs/LTP-UComm-API.md

 In the document we describe a few essential APIs for any externally implemented underlying communication protocols to interface with LTP engine and perform the most basic tasks of (a) submitting a received LTP segments to the LTP Engine for processing and (b) acquiring an LTP segment from the LTP Engine for transmission to its peer.

+## LTP Seat and Span

+In LTP, a `seat` is the reception process for LTP that can be associated with one or more `spans`.
+When an LTP Engine is configured to communicate with multiple peer LTP Engines over multiple networks, each network interface is associated with a `seat`, and each peer LTP Engine is associated with a `span`.
+A `span` is always associated with one and only one `seat`, but a `seat` can be associated with multiple `spans`.

+See [Configure Multiple Network Interfaces](./Configure-Multiple-Network-Interfaces.md) for more details.

 ## Connecting to the LTP Engine

 There are several steps for an external application to connecting to LTP: